Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Preliminaries

 \subsection{Fortune's Algorithm}

-\subparagraph{Euclidean Sweep Line.} Given a set $\Set{S}$ of sites in the Euclidean plane, Fortune's algorithm~\cite{Fortune_1986} computes the Voronoi diagram $\Vor{\Set{S}}$ using a \emph{sweep line} that can be thought of as being parallel to the $x$-axis and traversing the plane in negative $y$-direction.
-See Figure~\ref{fig:foruntes-algorithm} (left) for an illustration.
-At any time during the algorithm all sites above the sweep line are incorporated into the diagram.
+\subparagraph{Euclidean Sweep Line.} Given a set $\Set{S}$ of sites in the Euclidean plane, Fortune's algorithm~\cite{Fortune_1986} computes the Voronoi diagram $\Vor{\Set{S}}$ using a \emph{sweep line} that can be thought of as being parallel to the $x$-axis and traversing the plane in negative $y$-direction (Figure~\ref{fig:foruntes-algorithm} (left)).
+At any time all sites above the sweep line are incorporated into the diagram.
 The sites below the sweep line have not been seen, yet, and may affect the existing diagram, at least within a certain region above the sweep line.
-The boundary that separates this region from the part of the diagram that cannot be affected from sites below the sweep line is called the \emph{beach line}.
+The boundary that separates this region from the completed part of the diagram is called the \emph{beach line}.
 It consists of parts of \emph{beach parabolas}, which contain the points that lie at equal distance between a site and the sweep line.
 The intersections of neighboring beach parabolas trace the edges of the Voronoi diagram.
 Maintaining the beach line is the crucial part of the algorithm.
 Of course, one cannot perform a continuous sweep motion in a computer program.
 Instead the algorithm makes use of the fact that the beach line only changes at certain sweep line positions, called \emph{site events} and \emph{circle events}.
 Site events occur when the sweep line reaches a site and a new beach parabola is added to the beach line.
 A circle event occurs when the sweep line reaches the lowest point of a circle containing three sites whose beach parabolas are consecutive on the beach line.
 There a parabola is potentially removed from the beach line and a Voronoi vertex is detected.
 For a more detailed description, we refer the reader to~\cite[Section 7.2]{bcko-cg-08}.